 Revenue is recognized when earned.
-Special event ticket sales and payments under cost-reimbursable grant agreements received in advance are deferred to the applicable period in which the related services are performed, or expenditures are incurred, respectively.
+Payments under cost-reimbursable grant agreements received in advance are deferred to the applicable period in which the related services are performed, or expenditures are incurred, respectively.
 Contributions are recognized as revenue when they are received or unconditionally pledged at their estimated net realizable value.
+Program revenue is recognized as the services are rendered.